thomasonzhou/dino-run-nds/README.md

 ## Timers and Interrupts
 - The physics is updated 60 times a second, based on the state of jumping + applied gravity
+- Collisions are tested more frequently, obstacles and items are introduced at regular intervals

 ## Graphics and Sprites
 - The background is initialized with tile mode using the main engine since it consists of solid colours
     - 2 layers: permanent background, moving spikes
 - The dino sprite is used as the main character, taking up another VRAM bank
+- The sub engine is used on the bottom screen to evolve the dino when enough items have been collected

 - In debug mode (using the DEBUG_ON define flag in main), the bottom screen is used to view the state of the sprite